Information for House Buyers

 What this means is that you should only attend auctions to buy at if the likely market price of the house is a price that you can afford (unless, of course, you are happy to take your chances on getting a bargain).
 What that, in turn, means is that you need to work out the likely market price of the house for yourself.
 In the past too many people have turned up to auctions with the intention of buying relying solely on what the agent for the seller has told them is likely to be the price at which the house will sell.

 Now, in the good old days agent’s estimates were often outrageously wrong (and, curiously, they were all wrong in the same direction, that is they were almost always significant underestimates of the price).
-These days they tend to be more accurate, but they are still not something you should accept without question, and you certainly shouldn’t base an entire buying campaign on such estimates.
+These days, since the end of the COVID-19 lockdown, they seem to be even more outrageously wrong (and again, always in that same direction).
+So, my very strong advice is that you certainly shouldn’t base an entire buying campaign on such estimates.

 So how do you work out the likely market price of a house for yourself ?